 - Try to find one necessary assumption in the passage.
 This is what the right weaken answer will often target.

 - The All Things are Equal fallacy is very common on these questions.
 When things are compared over time, the assumption is that background factors remain constant (while they might be changing).
 A good answer might point out that some background factor did change.

-- When you see a Weakening question that compares two things or tries to show them as similar, look for an underlying factor that makes such a comparison problematic.
+- When you see a Weaken question that compares two things or tries to show them as similar, look for an underlying factor that makes such a comparison problematic.

 - Common trap answer choices include: